m5c/EthereumGuide/ethereum-guide.md

 #### Multi-Cores

 By default geth mines with only a single CPU core.
-(You can argue about [mining on the main chain with CPU power](https://bitcoin.stackexchange.com/questions/5608/how-does-one-calculate-the-profitability-of-gpu-mining), but on a private chain this is totaly reasonable.)
+(You can argue about [mining on the main chain with CPU power](https://bitcoin.stackexchange.com/questions/5608/how-does-one-calculate-the-profitability-of-gpu-mining), but on a private chain this is totally reasonable.)
 Anyhow you can slightly speed up the "Obtaining Ether" process by telling ```geth``` to use more CPU cores for the mining.

 ```bash